NIB-SI/BoolDog/docs/source/installation.rst

 .. code-block:: bash

-   pip install <downladed.whl>
+   pip install <downloaded.whl>

 Then re-attempted BoolDoG installation.

 Dependencies
 ============

-These will be installed automatically when installing BoolDoG.
+Required dependencies will be automatically installed when installing BoolDoG.
 The following dependencies are required:

 * numpy